Today’s podcast is a long time in the making…

 Here are the ingredients I need in any business planning system I use… and they don’t have to be exact as long as I have space:

-- Place to set my top 3 for the day
+- A place to set my top 3 for the day

 - No times